-IEEE P1581 Static Component Interconnection Test Protocol and Architecture
+IEEE Std 1581 - IEEE Standard for Static Component Interconnection Test Protocol and Architecture

 Scope of Project:

-This project will develop a standard protocol for testing the interconnection of low-cost, complex memory ICs where additional pins for testing are not available and implementation of Boundary Scan is not feasible.
-This protocol will describe the implementation rules for the SCITT test logic in ICs which is needed for testing and describes test mode access and exit.
-The project is limited to the behavioural description of the implementation and will not include the technical design for the test.
+This standard defines a low-cost method for testing the interconnection of discrete, complex memory integrated circuits (ICs) where additional pins for testing are not available and implementing boundary scan (IEEE Std 1149.1) is not feasible.
+This standard describes the implementation rules for the test logic and test mode access/exit methods in compliant ICs.
+The standard is limited to the behavioral description of the implementation and will not include the technical design for the test logic or test mode control circuitry.

 Purpose of Project:

-There is currently no defined, independent standard for this new test technology.
-Each vendor is free in the way of implementing test hardware functionality in their ICs.
-Without an independent standard, testability is reduced and test coverage may not be complete making the test technology less useful for users.
-This protocol will provide the necessary implementation rules for highest coverage and diagnosis and for test mode access and exit.
-It will guide IC vendors to implement and test manufacturers to support this uniform design-for-test method.
-The standard also allows implementation in devices other than memories.
-In contrast to IEEE 1149.1 standard this standard provides a static test method, requires less test pins and is lower in costs.
+There is currently no defined, independent standard for test technology in memory devices.
+Each vendor is free in the way of implementing test hardware functionality in their ICs to support connectivity tests.
+Without an independent standard, testability is reduced, and test coverage may not be complete — making the test technology less useful for others.

 Officers of the Working Group